PHP-Bergen/phpbergen_202404/docs/markdown/di-roles.md

 By ignoring implementation details of their dependencies, clients don't have to change when a dependency do.
 You can even swap out an entire dependency with another one implementing the same interface.

+### Injectors (aka container, factory, provider etc)
+An injector introduce or provide services to a client.
+The injector instantiate and connect objects where objects may be both clients and services.
+To avoid circular dependencies, the injector can NOT be a client.

 * [Depoendency injection types](di-types.md)